 Particularly when it comes to production, land and the environment, subsidies mean huge capacity can be obtained at low cost.
 Low barriers to entry mean low-quality sources of energy appear and reach the market, reducing the incentives for the entire industry to develop in a better direction.
 We’ve seen this constantly over the last few years and we don’t know what the ultimate cost will be.

 My view is based on the economic theory that any production subsidy isn’t warranted.
 Because companies make production decisions, the company should bear the costs of those choices –subsidies distort the allocation of resources.

 Phasing out fossil fuel subsidies would increase the cost of electricity but that economic increase is worthwhile.
 It’s a cost that consumers should pay, because human health (which would be improved by shifting away from coal) also has value.
 You can’t just say commodities are valuable, but people aren’t.

 If companies don’t pay those costs, the public will.
 Damage to health affects everyone.

-CD: Would abolishing fossil fuel subsidies impact the lives of the society’s most vulnerable?
+CD: Would abolishing coal or oil subsidies impact the lives of the society’s most vulnerable?

 LQ: Ordinary citizens, particularly vulnerable groups, need basic energy services: electricity and fuel.
 But these only account for a small part of public consumption as a whole, which means that increases in energy prices could be borne by bill payers.